Asynchronous Teaching Using Canvas and Panopto

 Recording Best Practices

-• Use a reliable headset.
+• Use a reliable headset with a microphone.
 It will improve the audio capture, which is a critical component of recording capture.

 • Verify your background conditions using your camera: